 If general anesthesia is given or if you are taking narcotic pain medication, it may cause you to feel different for 2 or 3 days, have difficulty with memory, or feel more fatigued.
 You should not drive, drink alcohol, or make any big decisions for at least 2 days.

 When you wake up, you will be able to drink small amounts of liquid.
 If you do not feel sick, you can begin eating regular foods.
+Continue to drink lots of fl uids, usually about 8 to 10 glasses per day.
+Eat a high-fiber diet so you don’t strain during bowel movements.

 Slowly increase your activity.
 Be sure to get up and walk every hour or so to prevent blood clots.